TommasoSitzia/frob/README.md

     - pROC
     - scales

-## Simulated catalogue
+# Dataset

-The dataset used in this work is retrieved from different sources explained in ..
+The dataset used in this work consists of a CSV file and a shapefile, both provided here.
+These files were generated from various sources, which are explained in detail in.

-### Code
+# Code

 We provide a script to reproduce the Figures from our paper [here](https://github.com/TommasoSitzia/frob/tree/70e5941a904146bb7cc1b77a7d8c5cac0c305cd8/script)